blurpy/8-bit-computer/README.md

 * [control_lines.md](control_lines.md) describes the different control lines.
 * [instruction_decoding.md](instruction_decoding.md) contains the lookup table used by the instruction decoder, and a short description of how it works.
 * [issues.md](issues.md) describes a list of the issues I had with getting the computer to work reliably, and what I did to fix them.

+## Links

+* [eater.net/8bit](https://eater.net/8bit) - Homepage of the computer, for schematics, kits and more.
+* [/r/beneater](https://www.reddit.com/r/beneater/) - Useful subreddit to get help when building.
+* [Building an 8-bit breadboard computer](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) - Videos by Ben Eater on how to build the computer.